Do you need corporate health insurance? Compare your options from GU Health.

-Grand United Corporate Health, or GU Health for short, is Australia’s only specialist corporate health insurer.
-With a focus on providing innovative and affordable health insurance solutions to corporates, GU Health can offer tailored cover and is part of the Australian Unity Group.
+Grand United Corporate Health (GU Health) is Australia’s only specialist corporate health insurer.
+With a focus on providing innovative and affordable health insurance solutions to corporates, GU Health offer tailored cover and is part of the Australian Unity Group.
 Keep reading to find out more about the benefits offered by GU Health.

 As Grand United Corporate Health tailors its cover products to meet the needs of different employers, we can’t provide a set list of the policies it offers.
 However, we can run through the features and benefits of its cover options.

 Depending on your policy, GU Health usually covers hospital accommodation and theatre fees in either a public hospital or one of its partner private hospitals.
 You’ll need to refer to the "Your Plan Information" document you receive when you take out cover for information that relates specifically to your cover.

 The insurer offers benefits for an extensive range of inpatient services you receive while in hospital, covering the difference between the portion of your bills covered by Medicare and the Medicare Benefits Schedule.
 It also runs an Access Gap Cover scheme to reduce, and in some cases remove altogether, your out-of-pocket costs for specialist treatment in hospital.